Lingotto: History

 By the late 1970s, the factory had become obsolete — having been superseded by the larger and more advanced Fiat Mirafiori factory — and a decision was made to finally close it in 1982.
 The closure of the plant led to much public debate about its future, and how to recover from industrial decline in general.
 An architectural competition was held, which was eventually awarded to Renzo Piano, who envisioned an exciting public space for the city.
-The old factory was restored into a modern complex, with concert halls, theatre, a convention centre, shopping arcades and a hotel.
+The old factory was restored into a modern complex, with concert halls, theatre, a convention centre, shopping arcades, and a hotel.
 The eastern portion of the building is the headquarters of the Automotive Engineering faculty of the Polytechnic University of Turin.
 The work was completed in 1989.
 The track was retained, and can still be visited today on the top floor of the shopping mall and hotel.
+The top floor contains an art gallery that houses the art collection of Gianni Agnelli (1921 – 2003).